 FOUR DIRECTIONS PRAYER

-Standing in the East
+Prayer to the East

 Thank you Thunkaslia (Creator), Wankan Tanka (Great Spirit), Grandmothers, Grandfathers, Ancestors, All of our Spirit Guides and our Animal Spirit Guides for bringing us Wanbli Galeshka (the Eagle) in the East.
 We ask that you lend us your strong eyes to be able to see our lives from above.